mk12/sicp/notes/text.md

           "Insufficient funds"))))
 ```

-- Unfortunately, the substitution model of evaluation is no longer adequate once we have assignment in our procedures.
+- Unfortunately, the substitution model of evaluation from [](@1.1.5) is no longer adequate once we have assignment in our procedures.
 - For now, we technically have no way to understand how these procedures work.
 We will develop a new model soon.
 - The following procedure creates "withdraw processors":